NFL GameDay (video game series): NFL GameDay 2003

 NFL GameDay 2003 is the eighth video game in the NFL GameDay series.
 It was released August 13, 2002 on the PlayStation and PlayStation 2, both by 989 Sports.
 On the cover is Tom Brady.

 NFL GameDay 2004

 NFL GameDay 2004 is the ninth video game in the NFL GameDay series.
 It was released in 2003 on the PlayStation and PlayStation 2, both by 989 Sports.
 On the cover is LaDainian Tomlinson.

 NFL GameDay 2005

 NFL GameDay 2005 is the tenth and final game in the NFL GameDay series, and unlike the last few GameDay video games, it is only available on the PlayStation console, and not on the PlayStation 2.
 It was released on August 1, 2004.
 On the cover is Derrick Brooks.
 It was the last first-party (Sony) game published for the PlayStation though there were sporadic official releases in 2005 and 2006 by others.

+Reception

+Next Generation ranked the series at #43 in its list of the Fifty Best Games of All Time, writing: "Constantly innovative, NFL Game Day was the first football game to add advanced player controls and 3D graphics."